ramp-eu/FIREFIT/gcn/docs/getting-started.md

 Where a brand new image, `my_image14`, is presented.

+## Issue a configuration command to the camera through Orion

 At this point, only the `configure` camera command is yet to be tested.
 To do so, an example `configure` command is issued using the same process of the `capture` command, but this time, the `value` parameter has relevance since it will be passed to the `configure` function defined at the `camera.py` file:

 ```http